Investing 101: Stocks, Bonds, and More

 Remember that the “safer” investments carry a different kind of risk, which investors call inflation risk.
 This is the risk that, over time, your money will have less buying power due to inflation.
 In the short run, you don’t have to worry much about inflation; but over decades, inflation will significantly impact the buying power of your money if you keep that money in safe investment vehicles like cash.

 Investing is just one piece of the puzzle

 I hope you see that investing is not an end in itself.
 Whether you keep your money in cash or in the stock market, you are taking on certain risks.
 Remember to view investing as just one piece of your financial life and align it with your short- and long-term goals.
 While looking into investing, make sure you’re taking care of yourself by maintaining an emergency fund and protecting your important assets.

 My perspective on investing is inspired by a great resource called Transparent Investing.
 I hope you check out the full guide if you’re interested in learning more.
-All of the information here is for educational purposes and I encourage you to only take investment advice from a Certified Financial Planner®.
+All of the information here is for educational purposes and I encourage you to only take investment advice from a Certified Financial Planner® or another investment professional.